What is a shareholder?

 Make sure your personal finances are on track

-You should make sure that your household budget is set up and in order, that you don’t have any credit card debt, that you have set up an emergency fund and that you know about budgeting for investing.
+Before investing, you should make sure that your household budget is set up and in order, that you don’t have any credit card debt, that you have set up an emergency fund and that you have a clear goal that you’re working towards.

 A stock exchange works similar to an auction house: interested buyers and sellers submit the price they are willing to sell for (sell price) or to buy for (ask price) via the broker, and if two prices match, the order is filled.